 Ten years since Harold Grinspoon first sent Jewish books to 200 children in Western Massachusetts, PJ Library has grown to send free books to more than 180,000 subscribers throughout the United States and Canada.
-Today, PJ Library is an expanding global community linked by shared stories and values that spans twelve countries across five continents.
+Today, PJ Library is an expanding global community linked by shared stories and values that spans thirteen countries across five continents.

 Today, PJ Library is an expanding global community linked by shared stories and values that spans twelve countries on five continents.